 It was amazing.
 I can only describe it as a combination of a deep-tissue sports massage and the assisted yoga stretching of a Thai massage.
 For several minutes (I really lost time with that one), he pounded and twisted all the tension out of my body.
 By the end, although a little unsteady, I was completely relaxed.

-The best part of the experience was how professional every member of the staff were.
+The best part of the experience was how professional every member of the staff was.
 Despite all the horror stories I had heard, I was never made to feel uncomfortable, either with nudity or in any of the actions of my…umm…manservants – or whatever the right term should be.
-Obviously the decor is nothing impressive, but the experience was amazing and something I would very much enjoy doing again.
+Obviously, the decor is nothing impressive, but the experience was amazing and something I would very much enjoy doing again.

 Click to Pin It